akras14/alexkras.com/posts/memory-leak/post.md

 <a name="intro"></a>
 ## Introduction

 Few months ago I had to debug a memory leak in Node.js.
-I found a good number of articles dedicated to the subject, but even after carefully reading some of them, I was still pretty confused on what exactly I should do to debug our memory leak.
+I found a good number of articles dedicated to the subject, but even after carefully reading some of them, I was still pretty confused on what exactly I should do to debug our problem.

 My intent for this post is to be a simple guide for debugging a memory leak in Node.
 I will outline a single easy to follow approach, that should (in my opinion) be a starting point for any memory leak debugging in Node.
 For some cases this approach may not be enough, and I will link to some other resources that you may want to consider.